-It has been long known that the Lolly Log (or Lolly Cake) has always been a kiwi classic.
-From a young age it has always been my favourite sweet treat when visiting a bakery.
-Cheese cakes are also a family favourite all year round, so why not mix them together.
+It has been long known that the Lolly Log (or Lolly Cake) has always been a kiwi classic and reminds me of ordering school lunches on a Friday as a treat.
+From a very young age the Lolly Log has always been my favourite sweet treat when visiting a bakery too and was always hard not to want more afterwards.
+Cheesecakes are also family favourites all year round, so why not mix them together.

-Combining the delicious lolly log base and a smooth coconut topping (which is the ironically coating the outside of the log) is a match made in heaven.
+Combining the delicious Lolly Log base with a smooth coconut topping (which is the iconic coating around the outside of the Lolly Log) is a match made in heaven.

 1 x 20cm Spring-Form Cake Tin